 Prioritize Long-tail Keywords.
 Voice searchers know they have to be specific if they want accurate voice search results.
 So they’re more likely to search for “where can I buy the best deep dish pizza in Pittsburgh” than they are for “pizza.”
 Make sure your retail marketing strategy emphasizes targeted, long-tail keywords that include product details and location information.

 Voice search doesn’t show any sign of slowing in popularity.
-So invest some time in optimizing for voice search and get in on the ground floor!
+So invest some time in optimizing your retail marketing strategies for voice search and get in on the ground floor!

 3. Make SEO Product Descriptions a Part of Your Retail Marketing Strategy

 A great way to measure how much unique content you need is to measure the default word count of a blank product page.
-Count all the words that are used in your navigation, sidebar, footer and any text that is present on a blank product page.
+Count all the words used in your navigation, sidebar, footer and any text that is present on a blank product page.
 Make sure your unique text, exceeds that “default” word count in order to have a heavier weight on unique content.

 To add more unique content and targeted keywords to each product page, include an option for customer reviews.
 This feature is a great way to leverage user-generated content.
 It will also engender more brand trust, leading to higher conversion rates.

 Improve Retail Marketing With a Better Promotion Strategy